 The central and local organs and the Party organizations were instructed to review and correct their methods of work on the basis of the conclusions and decisions of the Congress.
-It was considered imperative that the Leninist principles of collective leadership, of the rendering of accounts by directing organs to the masses of the communists who had elected them, of criticism and self-criticism, of the role of the working masses as builders of socialism and of their organizations as powerful levers of the Party, of the systematic Marxist-Leninist train-
+It was considered imperative that the Leninist principles of collective leadership, of the rendering of accounts by directing organs to the masses of the communists who had elected them, of criticism and self-criticism, of the role of the working masses as builders of socialism and of their organizations as powerful levers of the Party, of the systematic Marxist-Leninist training of the Party members, should not remain only a generally accepted and propagated line but be implemented in life persistently and to the full.